-Example: In 2002, TomTom created a new product category with it’s Personal Navigation Devices.
-You know, those square navigation systems with a suction cup to hold it in place.
+In 2002, TomTom created a new product category with it’s Personal Navigation Devices.
+You know, those square navigation systems mounted to your car windshield with a suction cup.

-Just 10 years later, you don’t see many of those devices stuck to the windshields of passing cars.
-(Maybe just the milky ringed shadow of a forgotten technology.)
+Just 10 years later, you didn’t see many of those devices hanging over the dashboards of passing cars; just the milky ringed shadow of a forgotten technology.

 Today, every smart phone comes with a navigation system.
 The TomTom solution was hardware defined.
 It required special hardware to run the navigation software.